POSCO Q4 profit misses forecast on stronger won, weak demand

-SEOUL South Korean steelmaker POSCO (005490.KS), backed by billionaire investor Warren Buffett, reported a smaller-than-expected 29 percent gain in quarterly operating profit as the stronger won and weak demand sapped steel prices.
+SEOUL Jan 28 South Korean steelmaker POSCO , backed by billionaire investor Warren Buffett, reported a smaller-than-expected 29 percent gain in quarterly operating profit as the stronger won and weak demand sapped steel prices.

 POSCO, the world's fifth-biggest steelmaker, said on Tuesday its October-December operating profit was 488 billion won ($450.3 million) on a parent basis that does not reflect earnings of affiliates.